-There are some 800 species of figs, genus Ficus, but the ones that we grow for the delicious fruits are all varieties of Ficus carica, the common fig.
+Fig fruit is in the mulberry family.
+There are some 800 species of figs, genus Ficus, but the most popular fig varieties that we grow for the delicious fruits are all varieties of Ficus carica, the common fig tree.

-The edible figs (that is, common figs) do not require cross pollination, so you need only one tree to get fruits.
-Learn more about why figs do not need a pollinizer in our Fruit Tree Pollination blog.
+The edible fig tree types (that is, common figs) do not require cross pollination, so you need only one tree to get fruits.
+Learn more about why figs do not need require pollination in our Fruit Tree Pollination blog.
 Most varieties grow into medium sized trees, usually maxing out around 20 feet tall and 20 feet across.
 Most varieties are susceptible to hard freezes, sometimes dying back in winter, but returning in spring and even bearing a crop before season’s end.

-In colder climates, fig trees can be grown in containers and kept small by regular pruning.
-Some people Up North go to great lengths to protect their fig trees in winter.
-Growing figs in containers is a great option but they really do thrive in the ground!
+In colder climates, small fig trees can be grown in containers and kept small by regular pruning.
+Some people in the northern United States go to great lengths to protect their fig trees in winter.
+Growing figs in containers is a great option but they really do thrive best in the ground!
 These trees will get fairly big and need some space to grow and produce the fruit.

 Figs often bear a first crop in spring on the previous year’s growth called the breba crop.
 The main crop is borne later in the summer and/or autumn on new growth.
 The breba crop is much smaller than the main crop and is sometimes destroyed by a late spring frost.